Quansight-Labs/free-threaded-compatibility/docs/examples/mandelbrot.md

 ```

 In [the notebook accompanying this page](mandelbrot-threads.ipynb) you can see
-how executing `run_thread_pool` scales well as a function of the number of
+how executing `run_thread_pool` scales better than an equivalent solution using
-worker threads up to 32 threads, the number of CPU cores available on the test
-machine.
+`multiprocessing` via the [`joblib`](https://github.com/joblib/joblib) library.
+Note how the multiprocessing worker needs to allocate and return a result
+array.
+The main thread also needs to combine the results of the worker threads
+using `np.vstack`.
+In the multithreading example the worker threads can write
+directly to the final result array, making these extra allocations and copies
+unnecessary.

 The parallel throughput of a mandelbrot visualization algorithm is limited by
 how much CPU power can be used to compute whether or not a point is in the